 - The OUT1 to OUT3 MIDI ports send MIDI data to normal synthesizers.
-Note: if you want to connect more than one synthesizer per MIDI output port (which makes perfect sense), you could use a midiphy MULTI MIDI THRU splitter to drive up to seven synths from one port, with minimal MIDI latency. - The 3.5mm "GATE" accepts two +5V gate input sources.
+Note: if you want to connect more than one synthesizer per MIDI output port (which makes perfect sense), you could use a midiphy MULTI MIDI THRU splitter to drive up to seven synths from one port, with minimal MIDI latency. - The 3.5mm "GATE" accepts two +5V gate input sources to receive remote control commands from a modular system (e.g., a Eurorack module).
+Configure the type and command mapping in the SETUP screen.
 It is a "stereo" 3.5mm socket with the following pinout: - TIP = gate 1 input (requires a +5v gate voltage to trigger) - RING = gate 2 input (requires a +5v gate voltage to trigger) - SLEEVE = 0V (ground) - The 6.35mm "FOOTSW." port accepts up to two foot switches; these can either be "normally closed" or "normally open" types or a mix of both.
 Configure their type and command mapping in the SETUP screen.
 To attach them, use a 6.35mm Y-cable/stereo splitter cable.
 Here is the pinout of this 6.35mm "stereo" socket: - TIP = footswitch 1 input (connect to or disconnect from SLEEVE to trigger) - RING = footswitch 2 input (connect to or disconnect from SLEEVE to trigger) - SLEEVE = +5v (current-limited to 0.5mA)